Skip to content

 print(ev['type'], ev)

 The address filter matches sender, recipient, to, contract address, miner, and message author.
-Combine with types= to narrow further:
+Combine with types= to narrow:

 /api/stream?types=tx,receipt&address=<addr>